backupbrain/grpc-client-server-test/ios-only-grpc-login-logout-client/README.md

 ## Prerequisites

-In order to build this project, we will need some developement tools:
+In order to build this project, we will need some development tools:

 * [An Apple computer](https://www.apple.com/mac/)
-* [Xcode and Command-Line-Tools](https://developer.apple.com/xcode/), (require an Apple computer) Apple's IDE and compiler tools for building iOS projects
+* [Xcode and Command-Line-Tools](https://developer.apple.com/xcode/), (requires an Apple computer) Apple's IDE and compiler tools for building iOS projects
-* [GoLang](https://golang.org/), a programming lanugage made by Google
+* [GoLang](https://golang.org/), a programming language made by Google
-* [Homebrew](https://brew.sh/) (require Xcode), the MacOS package manager
+* [Homebrew](https://brew.sh/) (requires Xcode), the MacOS package manager
 * [NodeJS](https://nodejs.org/) (Requires Homebrew), Javascript interpreter for command-line programming
 * [Cocoapods](https://cocoapods.org/), a package manager for Xcode project libraries and frameworks.